 2. PdA’s Additional Safety Measures and Modifications:

 - PdA will limit the building’s capacity and use floor markers and signage to manage pedestrian traffic flow and prevent congestion.

 - Hand sanitation stations have been placed throughout the building.
-We encourage family groups (max. two people) coming in to register or to view the Artisan shop to stay together.
+We encourage family groups (max. two people) coming in to register/attend programs or to view the exhibitions and Artisan Shop to stay together.

 - Transparent barriers have been installed at the Check-In and Registration Desks.
 Floor decals indicate appropriate spacing for patrons.

 - Public washrooms are available to students and visitors only.

 - Food items are not available for sale at this time.

 - If food items are brought to PdA, patrons are required to take leftovers and containers with them.

 - All PdA employees, self-employed contractors and volunteers (“Workers”) are required to complete a health declaration prior to entering PdA for work purposes.